The ability to drive a car is something that many of us take for granted.

 Stopping in traffic because they don’t know what to do

-But like drafting a will and making end of life preparations, having a discussion about the eventual decision to stop driving is something that all families should do.
-Not only does this allow the individual to be involved and mentally prepare themselves, but it allows the entire family time to explore driving alternatives and make a plan together.
+Like drafting a will and making end-of-life preparations, having a discussion about the eventual decision to stop driving is something that all families should do.
+Not only does this allow the individual to be involved and mentally prepare themselves, but it gives the entire family plenty of time to explore driving alternatives and make a plan together.

 The conversation may not be an easy one, but it’s an important one to have nonetheless.